10 Snakes That Indulge In Cannibalism

 Source: public domain

-The Puerto Rican boa lives solely in its namesake islands, particularly in karst cave regions.
+Puerto Rican boas live solely on their namesake island, particularly in karst cave regions.
 They move at moderate speeds, but occasionally accelerate in sudden bursts.
 Other confirmed prey include fruit bats, black rats, and Evermann’s anoles.

 3 Chilean long-tailed snake